 What's the surest way to startup failure?
 Follow old, outdated rules.
 If the same old, same old isn't working and your ideas are going nowhere, you need something new.

 The radical six-step business-building process revealed in this book is smart, simple, practical, and cost-effective.
 And best of all, it works.
-It’s a strategy Pulizzi used to build his own successful company, Content Marketing Institute, which has landed on Inc. magazine’s list of fastest-growing private companies for three years straight.
-It’s also a strategy countless other entrepreneurs use to build their own multi-million dollar companies.
-Build an audience and you’ll be able to sell pretty much anything you want.
+It's a strategy Pulizzi used to build his own successful company, Content Marketing Institute, which has landed on Inc. magazine's list of fastest-growing private companies for three years straight.
+It's also a strategy countless other entrepreneurs use to build multi-million dollar companies.
+Build an audience, and you'll be able to sell pretty much anything you want.

 - The sweet spot – learn to find the intersection of your passion and your competencies.
 Hone your niche.

 - Content tilting – Find a place where little or no competition exists and tilt your content to fill it.

 - Building the base – Find your number base for your content.

 - Harvesting audience – Use social media to convert readers to subscribers and, ultimately clients.

 - Diversification – Grow your business with a multiple-channel content marketing strategy.